Venezuela opposition figures in jail protest - Journal du Cameroun

 The prisoners are demanding the immediate release of 20 inmates who have been ordered free on bail, speedier court processes and medical care.

-State prosecutor Tarek William Saab said the situation inside the prison was calm and that the men were in their cells.
+Venezuela’s state prosecutor Tarek William Saab played down the situation inside the prison, saying it was calm and that the men were in their cells.

 Relatives have gathered outside the jail waiting for news.